dotnet/upgrade-assistant/docs/roslyn_best_practices.md

 `upgrade-assistant` will add, upgrade, and remove package references during the upgrade process.
 If your analyzer is looking for a specific symbol then you may need to [AddMetadataReference](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.project.addmetadatareference) to ensure the symbol is available.

 ### 3. Add reference assemblies instead of the assembly implementation
-Reference assemblies are a special type of assembly that contain only the minimum amount of metadata required to represent the library's public API surface.
+Reference assemblies are a special type of assembly that have only the smallest amount of metadata needed to represent the library's public API surface.

 If you need to [AddMetadataReference](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.project.addmetadatareference) then use a reference assembly when possible.